tommasocarraro/NCRProject/README.md

 2. datasets: it contains three CSV files, one for each dataset (MovieLens 100k, Amazon Movies and TV, Amazon Electronics).
 Each row of these files is composed of the following fields: userID, itemID, rating (from 1 to 5), timestamp (review timestamp);
 3. ncr: it contains the NCR framework (explained below);
 4. results: it contains the results obtained for the NCR model with the execution of the commands reported in "commands".
 These results are composed of the metrics ndcg@5, ndcg@10, hr@5, hr@10 computed on the test set of the three datasets reported in the paper (MovieLens 100k, Amazon Movies and TV, Amazon Electronics);
 5. saved-models: it contains the pytorch checkpoints of the best models (best ndcg@5 on validation) obtained during training.
+These are the so-called pre-trained models.
 For the MovieLens 100k dataset it has been possible to directly upload the model on GitHub.
-Since for the other two datasets the file is too big, it will be provided a Google Drive link to the best models.
+Since for the other two datasets the file is too big, it hes been provided a Google Drive link to the best models.

 ## NCR framework
 The NCR framework is composed of the modules explained below.
 This is the structure used in [rectorch](https://github.com/makgyver/rectorch), a state-of-the-art recommender systems framework.
 You will find this model in the rectorch framework very soon.